w3f/polkadot-wiki/docs/general/extrinsics.md

 - **interface**: `api.tx.voterList.putInFrontOf`
 - **summary**:    Move the caller's Id directly in front of `lighter`.

    The dispatch origin for this call must be _Signed_ and can only be called by the Id of  the account going in front of `lighter`.
-Fee is payed by the origin under all  circumstances.
+Fee is paid by the origin under all  circumstances.

    Only works if: